cmccurley22/data-science-S2023/challenges/c06-covid19-assignment.md

   reported a higher number of covid cases than number of people
 - In general, all of these values are much higher than the mean values for both cases and deaths
+- This is true in comparison to the mean values for three different dates at different times (start vs middle vs end) of the pandemic (shown in q6)
 - With the exception of McKinley, these places all seem to have relatively small population sizes (72k in Mckinley vs \<21k in the others)